svbackend/natai-diary/NOTES.md

 So the next steps would be:

-1. Upgrade everything what's possible on android application
+1. Upgrade everything what's possible on android application - in progress.
+Need to fix UI, after update layout looks broken
 2. Rewrite auth/registration process to use my own endpoints
 3. Rewrite sync endpoints
 4. Finish with Insights/Tags tracking screen